thycotic/privman-docs/computer-groups/macOS/examples/app-install-approval-request.md

 Once the policy is enabled and in place at the endpoint, a user will typically go through the following steps to request an application installation:

 1. Mount the DMG containing the application you’d like to install to Applications.
 If the DMG contains an application bundle that can be dragged to the Applications folder, do so.
 If the DMG contains an installer application, double-click and proceed with the steps outlined in installing an application.
-1. The Authentication required dialog opens:
+1. The Authentication required dialog might open based on system settings:

    ![request](images/mac/app_admin_acct_required_20190506.png "Authenticate")
 1. Click the Authenticate button.
 The following Application Notice opens: